Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 What about rod holders?
 Well, there are 2 Berkley ‘Quick Set’ holders on board, which are fully adjustable.

-A carry bag and pressure gauge are included.
-You’ll need to purchase paddles and a high pressure pump separately however.
+A carry bag and pressure gauge are included, offering excellent value.
+You’ll need to purchase paddles or double sided oars, and a high pressure pump separately, however.

 6: Aquaglide Chelan HB One Inflatable Kayak

-The Chelan HB One from Aquaglide is, as the name suggests, for the single kayaker.
+The Chelan HB One from Aquaglide is, as the name suggests, for the single kayaker for fishing on mild rivers.
+The skeg can be removed for hitting shallow waters.

 This is more of an all-rounder inflatable kayak (and a good one at that), which also has integrated fishing rod holders in place, so we are including it our line-up of recommended kayaks….for fishing.

-It’s great for tracking (due to it being almost 12ft in length), and made from commercial-grade Duralex.
+It’s great for tracking (due to it being almost 12ft in length), and made from commercial-grade Duralex with sturdy molded handles.
 It may not be able to hold very heavy gear with the relatively low capacity of 300 pounds.

 A Splashguard is located at the front of the cockpit to help keep the water away while paddling.
 Bungee cords are located at both ends to keep down whatever you need for gear storage.

-Like the Sevylor Colorado above, there are unfortunately no air pump or paddle included.
+Like the Sevylor Colorado above, there is unfortunately no air pump or paddle included.

 7: Sevylor Quikpak K5 1-Person Kayak (best budget)